Discovering Magnificent Montpellier, Southern France (tips for the best trip)

 Also included with the City Card

-We did venture to the gardens at Chateau de Flaugergues but I found our journey using the tram and walking hot and exhausting, it would have been easier by car.
-The day we visited, a well-attended event in the grounds detracted from the ambiance of the gardens.
-I would enjoy a return for wine tasting and a tour of the chateau
+We did venture to the gardens at Chateau de Flaugergues, but I found our journey using the tram and walking hot and exhausting; it would have been more accessible by car.
+The day we visited, a well-attended event on the grounds detracted from the ambience of the gardens.
+I would enjoy a return for wine tasting and a tour of the chateau.

-Sadly for us Mo.Co. museum was temporarily closed during our stay, but we did enjoy a wander in the garden and the restaurant was popular.
-We would definitely plan to return to enjoy the fabulous exhibitions.
+Sadly, the Mo.Co. museum was temporarily closed during our stay, but we did enjoy a wander in the garden, and the restaurant was popular.
+We would plan to return to enjoy the fabulous exhibitions.

 Mo.co Museum Grounds

-We did venture to Chateau de Flaugergues but I found our journey using the tram and walking exhausting, it would have been easier by car.
-There was a well-attended event in the grounds on arrival which was interesting but detracted from the ambiance of the gardens.
+We did venture to Chateau de Flaugergues, but I found our journey using the tram and walking exhausting; it would have been easier by car.
+On arrival, there was a well-attended event on the grounds, which was interesting but detracted from the ambience of the gardens.

-We found a card represents a good value purchase and offers a 10-40% discount with tourism partners such as the Tourism Train, and the audio guide at Magualeone Cathedral.
-Next time we return we will use their City Pass Audio Guide to explore the historical centre.
+We found a card representing a good value purchase and offering a 10-40% discount with tourism partners such as the Tourism Train and the audio guide at Magualeone Cathedral.
+Next time we return, we will use their City Pass Audio Guide to explore the historical centre.

 Tourism Train Montpellier